 Be kind to the environment and take care of the surroundings.

-It is at the discretion of each individual host as to whether the booking can be rescheduled to another available date.
-If you cancel at any time, you will not receive any refund.
+It is at the discretion of each individual host as to whether or not the booking can be rescheduled to another available date.
+Should you cancel at any time, you will not receive a refund.

 Location and surroundings